 Projecting 10 years into the future, the Go Norman Transit Plan identified many recommendations for transit improvements in Norman.
 Including additional frequency, Sunday service, expanded service coverage, and expanded hours on weekdays and Saturdays, these recommendations were put into phases to help guide the City in making improvements strategically as funding becomes available.
 The first phase of recommended improvements is to revamp the current route network to better serve existing areas within or near the existing budget.
-On September 27, 2022 City Council unanimously approved and acknowledged the Public Participation Process for service changes as identified in the Go Norman Transit Plan.
+On September 27, 2022 City Council unanimously approved and acknowledged a Public Participation Process for service changes as identified in the Go Norman Transit Plan.

 A copy of the presentation about the proposed service changes can be reviewed by following the link below.

-Current Route Network 2022
+Current Route Network

 The current route network uses a loop system where each route follows a single direction along a circular route before returning to the same origin.
 This style of bus route can reach further geographically but in doing so increases the time before a bus stops in the same area.

-Proposed Route Network 2023
+Planned Route Network- 2023

-The proposed route network uses a bidirectional system where each route follows a single direction outward and then returns along the same line effectively doubling the stops made along the route and decreasing the time before a bus stops in the same area.
+The planned route network uses a bidirectional system where each route follows a single direction outward and then returns along the same line effectively doubling the stops made along the route and decreasing the time before a bus stops in the same area.
 This helps to cut down the time a rider has to wait for the bus.

 Three public meetings were held on various days and times to review the proposed route changes, then receive comments and answer questions.
 These meetings were held at the date, time , and location shown below without issue: